Zoe12341/drones/README.md

 # Drones
-Organizing image and video from Kala’i lab
+Python script to organizing drone image and video data.
+Sourced from from Kala’i's lab - original data stored on google drive